MariusChristensen/quiz-time/README.md

 3. Open `index.html` in your browser

-That's it!
-No build process or dependencies required.
+No build process or dependencies required!

-## 📱 Screenshots

-[Add your screenshots here]

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](link-to-issues).
+## 🎮 How to Play

+1. Select a category from the main menu
+2. Read each question carefully
+3. Choose your answer from the A, B, C, D options
+4. Get immediate feedback on your answer
+5. Click "Next" to proceed
+6. View your final score and feedback
+7. Try again to beat your score!

 ## 📝 License